TV's best musical episodes

-With the highly anticipated Once Upon a Time musical extravaganza about to hit the airwaves, we figured it’s high time we took a look back at some of the best musical episodes (and, OK, we also included the worst) of non-musical shows to land on TV.
+With the highly anticipated Transparent series finale (a.k.a. the "Musicale Finale"), a musical extravaganza about to debut on Amazon Prime Video on Sept.
+27, we figured we should look back at some of the best musical episodes (and, okay, we also included the worst) of non-musical shows to air on TV.

 Buffy the Vampire Slayer, “Once More, With Feeling”